dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

 ## Refactoring Controller Function

-Nothing has changed in the way we declare controller, however it’s now a little smarter and has a default controllerAs value of $ctrl.
+Nothing has changed in the way we declare controller, however it’s now a little smarter and has a default `controllerAs` value of `$ctrl`.

 If we’re using a controller local to the component, we’ll do this: